“Cooking the Italian Way“

 Mix the yellow cake as directed on box and place in a 9×13 greased and floured pan.

 Place the remaining ingredients in a bowl.
 Beat with mixer until well mixed.
 Spread this mixture over the cake mix.
-(The ricotta mixture may settle to the bottom that’s ok).
-Bake for 1 hour 15 minutes at 350 degrees.
-Check it at 1 hour with a toothpick, if not done cook remaining 15 minutes.
+(The ricotta mixture may settle to the bottom, that’s ok).
+Bake for 50-55 minutes (depending on your oven) at 350 degrees.
+Check with a toothpick, if not done cook 5 minutes longer.
 After cooled, sprinkle with powdered sugar.

 “Non pensare di essere sulla strada giusta solamente perché il sentiero è ben battuto.”

 “Do not think that you are on the right track just because the path is well-beaten.”